emmanuelq2/Principles-of-Machine-Learning/Classification/README.md

 **Lab 1 - Classification with Logistic Regression**

  In this lab, you will train and evaluate a two-class logistic regression classifier model.

+**C1 - Classification - Credit Risk** is a complete case study, suitable for business users.
+Students create and evaluate machine learning models to classify bank credit customers as good or bad.

+**C2 - Classification - Targeted Marketing** is a complete case study, suitable for business users.
+Students classify customers as interested or not in an offer.

 ## Data